 The ordering of statements in the RDF is not significant.
 Following the ASN-AP, a manifest file, expressed in JSON, reproduces the RDF with order significant; the manifest file is also included in the machine readable curriculum.

-General capabilities and cross-curriculum priorities do not fit in the ASN-AP standards tree model, as they span across standards; their encoding is discussed separately.
+General capabilities, cross-curriculum priorities and other learning areas do not fit in the ASN-AP standards tree model, as they span across standards; their encoding is discussed separately.

 Conventions